 AU: A course taken as an audit does not earn credit and cannot be used to meet graduation requirements.
-Admission by permission of the instructor.
 Not all courses can be taken for audit.
 See full Audit Policy.

 CR: Students who are matriculated and earning a C or better on a Credit by Examination receive a grade of CR.
 The credits earned count toward the degree and are not calculated in the GPA.